Code of Practice for handling complaints

 62 High Street

-Code of Practice for dealing with unreasonable and persistent complaints
+Code of Practice for dealing with unreasonable and persistent complainants

 From time to time the Town Council receives complaints from members of the public.
 Some complaints are received by telephone or in writing and some by a visit to the Town Clerk’s office.
 In order to deal with complaints efficiently and effectively the Town Council has a Complaints Policy.

-The Town Council’s administration is carried out by a full time Town Clerk and two Administration Assistants.
+The Town Council’s administration is overseen by the Town Clerk.
 In the event that a complainant begins to make frequent contact with the Town Clerk’s office and hinders the normal day to day running of the Town Council, the Town Clerk will implement a policy for dealing with frequent or vexatious complainants, since such complaints can be time consuming and could lead to unnecessary additional cost to the council tax payer.

 The Town Council’s policy for dealing with unreasonable and persistent complainants will become operative if the complainant is deemed to be unreasonably persistent either by written or oral communication or excessive visits to the Town Clerk’s office.